 Hellfire is a separate executable from Diablo and therefore has separate save files and does not integrate with the base game.
 Character save files can be manually converted from Diablo to Hellfire by renaming their file extension, as described in Hellfire's Readme, but the conversion is not reversible and destroys all items in the character's inventory.

 Hellfire adds the Monk to the original playable character classes of the Rogue, the Warrior, and the Sorcerer, bringing the total to four.
-However, with some easy modification of game files, it is also possible to unlock the Bard and the Barbarian, unfinished but playable classes who share the same sprites as the Rogue and Warrior but have different stats and abilities.
-The Monk is a character with fairly balanced stats whose attacks while bare-fisted or wielding a staff are better than the other classes.
-He also has the search skill that can be activated to highlight items on the ground.
+However, with some easy modification of game files, it is also possible to unlock the Bard and the Barbarian, unfinished but playable classes who share the same sprites as the Rogue and Warrior (respectively) but have different stats and abilities.
+The Monk is a character with fairly balanced stats whose attacks while bare-fisted or wielding a staff are better than the other classes and has a search skill that can be activated to highlight items on the ground, an ability that would later become part of the default game interface in Diablo II.
 The Barbarian has the highest strength and vitality attribute possible of any class, and can use certain two-handed weapons in only one hand, but has a maximum magic attribute of 0, preventing him from learning any magic.
 He has a rage ability that increases his damage for a few seconds up front, then decreases his damage for a corresponding time while cooling off.
 The Bard is the most well balanced class in the game and can dual-wield any one handed weapons.
 She does not excel in any one area.
 She can identify items without using a scroll or going to Deckard Cain.

 In addition to the original 16-level dungeon, there are also two additional 4 level dungeons in Hellfire which can be accessed once the player has reached a certain level of the main dungeon.
 Both of these dungeons have completely new monsters.
 The Hive is an insect-like area that has a greenish color pallet found on the bridge near the herd of cows.
 The boss of the area is The Defiler, who, when defeated, gives the player the item used to access the second new dungeon, the Crypt.
 The Crypt is found in the church graveyard and has lots of undead monsters.
 The boss of the Crypt is Na-Krul, a lieutenant of Diablo, who is the primary boss of the expansion.